 Venue: ONLINE via Zoom.

 This workshop will be delivered via Zoom.
-There is a maximum number of tickets to this event, please book early if you are keen to attend.
 Joining details will be sent to all delegates on Thursday 24th June after bookings close.
 Please note that by booking a ticket for this workshop, you are agreeing to our terms and conditions for Zoom events, so please read through them carefully before making your purchase.

-Please note that there will be no catch up or recording, due to the highly experiential nature of the workshop.
+Please note that there will be no catch up or recording of this workshop.

-- £95 (standard ticket price before 11am on Thursday 24th June when bookings close – pick this ticket if you can afford to pay this, or if all the discounted tickets have been sold).
+Available until 11am on Thursday 24th June when bookings close.
+Pick this ticket if you can afford to pay this, or if all the discounted tickets have been sold.

 This interactive and experiential workshop with popular self-help author and sex/gender expert Meg-John Barker prepares you to work with clients across the range of gender, sexual and relationship diversity.
 The workshop takes you through their BACP resource on Gender, Sexual & Relationship Diversity (GSRD) (Barker, 2017), drawing also on their book: Sexuality and Gender for Mental Health Professionals (Richards & Barker, 2013).